matthewfishermv/Statistics-with-R/Hypothesis-Testing/Index.md

 ![Histograms of population ages and 3 samples of sizes 15, 30, 100](/Course-Content/Images/histograms-of-ages-and-size-15-30-100-samples.png)

 Notice that we take large samples and the variability decreases.
 That is, the distribution of values in the sample become a better approximate of the distribution of the population as the sample size increases.
-You can convince yourself that this is true by imagining what a sample of size n=500 would look like from this population of N=500 ages.
+You can convince yourself that this is true by imagining what a sample of size *n = 500* would look like from this population of *N = 500* ages.
 Using numerical summaries, we can also observe the decreasing varaibility:

 ```R
 print(c(mean(ages), mean(sample.4), mean(sample.5), mean(sample.6)))